ABOUT Duchenne Muscular Dystrophy

 Duchenne Muscular Dystrophy (DMD) is a rare, genetic neuromuscular disease in male children characterized by accelerated degeneration of muscles and is responsible for a loss of mobility, respiratory failure and cardiomyopathy, leading to premature death.
 It is the most common form of muscular dystrophy in children, affecting approximately one in 5,000 newborn boys (approximately 20,000 new cases annually worldwide).
 DMD is caused by a certain number of mutations in the dystrophin gene that results in the absence or very low levels of functional dystrophin, a cytoskeletal protein that protects muscle cells.

-The absence of dystrophin in muscle severely weakens the structural and membrane stability of the muscle fibers resulting in the loss of muscle strength, mobility as well as but also impaired respiratory function and to cardiac defects.
+The absence of dystrophin in muscle severely weakens the structural and membrane stability of the muscle fibers, resulting in the loss of muscle strength and mobility, impaired respiratory function and cardiac defects.
 DMD evolves according to a very well understood progression with symptoms that are similar to those associated with accelerated aging across all stages.

 In preclinical animal studies, we observed a positive effect on muscle function, mobility, and respiratory function (a major disability in later stage DMD disease progression) in mdx mice models of DMD that were treated with Sarconeos (BIO101).